 See Figure 1.
-A panel for accessory switches is in the fairing cap.
+A panel for accessory switches is next to the ignition switch in the fairing cap.
 Switches can be added for installed accessories.
-The maximum load per switch is 2 A.
+The maximum load per switch is 2 amps.

 See Figure 2.
-An accessory connector is under the left side cover.
-See a Harley-Davidson dealer or www.harley-davidson.com for suitable electrical accessories.
+The accessory connector is located under the left side cover.
+See a Harley-Davidson dealer or www.harleydavidson.com for electrical accessories that fit your motorcycle.